openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    compatible type
    inheritance

-If the type used in the context is a *tuple type* (see :ref:`Tuple Types`) then the type of the array literal will be a tuple type if types of all literal expressions are compatible with tuple type elements at respective positions.
+If the type used in the context is a *tuple type* (see :ref:`Tuple Types`), and types of all literal expressions are compatible with tuple type elements at respective positions, then the type of the array literal will be a tuple type.

 .. code-block:: typescript
    :linenos: